Triumph & Symphony: Notes, Lyrics, & Visuals

 The first record I produced on my own, Triumph & Symphony was an exercise in extremes.
-I made the conscious choice to not restrict the songs to any particular genre.
-It's a long, dense record (17 songs, 18 if you include Civil War II) that is stylistically all over the place.
-My goal was to kitchen-sink all the ideas that were bubbling in my head during pre-production and to create arrangements that stayed loyal to how the songs were initially conceived.
+I made the conscious choice to not restrict myself to genre.
+It's a long, dense record (17 songs, 18 if you include Civil War II) and stylistically all over the place.
+My goal was to kitchen-sink all the ideas that were bubbling in my head during pre-production and to create arrangements loyal to their initial conceit.

 The Arab Spring was happening during the writing of these songs.
 Although the Arab Spring has since evolved into the Arab Winter, I was deeply inspired by the uprisings and attempts at inverting oppressive power structures.
-I was undergoing a personal power inversion and upheaval in my own life at the time, so it was natural to write about these themes from a thematic and musical point of view that alludes to government, kingdoms, castles, crowns, and war.
+As I was undergoing a personal power inversion and upheaval at the time, it was natural to write about these themes from a thematic and musical point of view that alludes to government, kingdoms, castles, crowns, and war.
 The production took this on as well.
-With military sounding drums, real horns and strings, and a chorus of voices (I believe Civil War has like 25 backing vocals...
-Enya has been my hero since I was a kid), I enjoyed incorporating my modest classical music childhood roots into writing these arrangements to create something as epic and symphonic as I possibly could.
+Military sounding drums, real horns and strings, and a chorus of voices (I believe Civil War has like 25 backing vocals), I enjoyed incorporating my modest classical music childhood roots into writing these arrangements to be as epic and symphonic as I possibly could.
 It was also a symbolic exercise, as I was working on developing a more integrated sense of self.
-By reaching into my musical past, I was forced to reckon with self-doubts and insecurities that I was ready to tackle.
-As such, I felt that it was important to recognize that not only the triumphs of life deserve a celebratory soundtrack.
-So do defeats.
+By reaching into my musical past, I reckoned with self-doubts and insecurities that I was ready to tackle.
+As such, I felt that it was important to recognize that not only the triumphs of life deserve a celebratory soundtrack: so do defeats.
 A sense of spirit and triumph for the peaks, as well as the valleys.
 It's not possible to stay on a high.
 We rise and fall again.
 So I put Overture, a variation on the outro music of Out of the Hornet's Nest, as the last track, because every end is just a beginning, and then we begin the cycle once more.

-When Rome Falls is both a battle cry to those oppressed by an abusive, narcissistic, or oppressive person or regime, and a cautionary tale to those who think they can walk all over someone with no consequence.
-Balance isn't achieved through oppressors suddenly finding a conscience— it's found through those on the receiving end of the tyranny saying no. No more.
+When Rome Falls is both a battle cry to those oppressed by an abusive, narcissistic, or oppressive regime, and a cautionary tale to those who think they can walk all over someone with no consequence.
+Balance isn't achieved through oppressors suddenly finding a conscience—it's found through those on the receiving end of the tyranny saying no more.
 Beware the breaking point of even the gentlest of souls.

-Civil War has felt more prescient with every passing year.
+Civil War has felt more prescient over time.
 As social media has largely made a mockery of useful and productive communication between humans, I still don't know what we're heading for.
 It's worrisome.

-Out of the Hornet's Nest still has the ability to make me feel hope for humanity, even in the bleakest of times.
+Out of the Hornet's Nest gives me hope for humanity, even in the bleakest of times.
 (And I feel really good about the production and arrangements on this track.)
-Effortless still has the ability to make me feel hope for myself, even in the bleakest of times.
+Effortless gives me hope for myself, even in the bleakest of times.
 There are a lot of song pairings and trios like this that track the arcs within life.
-Each song has a unique relationship with both the song before it and the song after it in a way that creates a prismatic effect in my mind.
+Each song has a unique relationship with both the song that comes before it and after it in a way that creates a prismatic effect in my mind.